 Meanwhile, they are forging stronger alliances with go-to-market teams, like sales and customer success, and taking pains to increase visibility of their work at the leadership level and beyond.

 At its core, “customer trust” is an investment – led by the security team – in building solid and long-term relationships with customers that lead to heightened buyer confidence.
-These investments, in the short- and long-run, will give organizations a leg up in the future, as the trend toward heightened buyer vigilance and security sophistication increases.
+These investments, in the short- and long-run, will give organizations a leg up in the future, as the trend toward heightened buyer vigilance and cybersecurity sophistication increases.

 Click here to learn more about the small steps many organizations are already taking in the direction of customer trust, setting the company up to surpass the competition now and in the years to come.